-Humans are creatures of habit, which make us prime candidates for an AI approach to help us take the guess work out of what our online decisions will be.
-For example, Amazon track our journeys on their site so it can pre-send items it thinks we will buy to a local depo making delivery super quick.
+Humans are creatures of habit, which make us prime candidates for an AI approach to help us take the guesswork out of what our online decisions will be.
+For example, Amazon tracks our journeys on their site so it can pre-send items it thinks we will buy to a local depo making delivery super quick.

-Organisations really need to be more savvy with how they present themselves to potential customers online, as they want the right information relevant to them, at the right time or what I call “Just in time” content.
-People aren’t adverse to this approach, if it improves the experience Artificial Intelligence (AI) is everywhere.
+Organisations really need to be savvier with how they present themselves to potential customers online, as they want the right information relevant to them, at the right time or what I call “Just in time” content.
+People aren’t averse to this approach if it improves the experience of Artificial Intelligence (AI) is everywhere.
 Whether they realize it or not, consumers have AI-driven experiences every day via apps, recommendations, face/voice recognition, and much more.
 Customers now expect these highly personalized, relevant experiences from every brand they interact with: